lexoyo/cms.blue/why.blue.md

 ## Silex vs Blue

-Blue is a hosted version of Silex, preconfigured with
+Blue is a distribution of Silex, preconfigured with

 * directus.io headless CMS
 * 11ty.dev as a builder
 * liquid.js as a template language
 * Programmable severless functions (lambda) and hooks
 * Access your website source code via git, deploy on push
+* Local font server to proxy google font

 ## Blue vs webflow